JanaLasser/nursing_home_SEIRX/README.md

 # Agent based simulations of the spread of COVID 19 in nursing homes
 This repository includes code to run agent based simulations for the spread of a disease (in this case SARS-CoV-2) in a nursing home.
-The simulations make use of the [small community SEIRX (scseirx) package](https://pypi.org/project/scseirx/) that was developed for this application and the application in the context of schools (TODO: link needed).
+The simulations make use of the [small community SEIRX (scseirx) package](https://pypi.org/project/scseirx/) that was developed for this application and the application in the context of [schools](https://www.medrxiv.org/content/10.1101/2021.04.13.21255320v1).

 ## Reference
 To reference this work, please cite this [preprint](https://osf.io/5xdqe/).

 ## Data
-Whenever folders are referenced in the following description, they are located in the OSF-repository belonging to this project (TODO: link needed).
+Whenever folders are referenced in the following description, they are located in the [OSF-repository](https://osf.io/hyd4r/) belonging to this project.
 Exceptions to that rule are indicated accordingly.

 ## Repository content
 The content of the repository is divided into four parts: